dhanams07/Multi-level-Accordion-Plugin-With-jQuery/README.md

 </div>
 ```

-2. Put jQuery library and the jQuery simpleAccordion plugin's script at the bottom of the html page.
+:point_right: Put jQuery library and the jQuery simpleAccordion plugin's script at the bottom of the html page.
 ```javascript
 <script src="js/jquery.min.js"></script>
 <script src="js/jquery.simpleaccordion.js"></script>
 ```
-3. Initialize the plugin and done.
+:point_right: Initialize the plugin and done.
 ```javascript
 $('[data-behavior=accordion]').simpleAccordion();
 ```
-4. There are a few options you can use when initializing the plugin.
+:point_right: There are a few options you can use when initializing the plugin.
 ```javascript
 $('[data-behavior=accordion]').simpleAccordion({